hiking90/rsbinder/rsbinder/README.md

 # rsbinder
 **rsbinder** is a tool and library for utilizing Android's binder IPC, implemented purely in Rust language.

-Despite its integration into the Linux kernel in 2015, Android's binder IPC has not been fully utilized in the Linux environment.
-This shortfall is often attributed to the lack of sufficient libraries and tools available for Linux, which inspired the inception of the **rsbinder** project.
+Despite the integration of Android's binder IPC into the Linux kernel in 2015, the binder IPC is not being used at all in the Linux environment.
+The reason is believed to be the lack of libraries and tools operating in the Linux environment, and this has motivated the initiation of this project.

+To maximize the performance of Binder IPC, it is essential to actively utilize threads, and this is why the project was started using Rust.

 If you wish to use C++ based binder IPC in a Linux environment, please refer to the **[binder-linux]** project.